alexkazik/scientific/README.md

   Though `Arc` is more expensive, but since it's only used during create/clone/drop of the `Scientific` number it's probably not that much.

-- `debug`: Enabled tracking of pointer operations and some more checks.
+- `debug`: Enables several checks.
 Very helpful during development of this lib.

 ## Exponent